SoulEst/SoulEst.github.io/_posts/2013-10-04-honing-my-archery-skills.md

 ---
 layout:         post
 title:          Honing my Arch-ery skills
+description:    "Improving my Linux Administration skills under Arch Linux"
-categories: gadgetic philosophic
+categories:     gadgetic
 tags:           arch archlinux user repository aur pkgbuild sed
+comments:       true
 ---

 Over the previous weekend, I started working on a couple packages for the Arch User Repository (AUR for short).
 The first one is for QtSixA which I adopted from maandree and then updated.
 The updates included adding udev rules for